These are the best tried and tested mattress protectors to keep your bed clean AF

 Hot sleeper?
 The SlumberCloud Core Mattress Protector will work wonders for your comfort levels, and it's one you'll find yourself discussing at the dinner table about how it changed your sleep (well, Kaitlin did, anyway).
 Made with NASA-developed technology originally used to regulate the temperature in space suits, it's the best cooling mattress protector, of course!
 The mattress pad has a quilted HDPE/polyester blend cover.
 Inside, it holds a lining treated with Outlast technology — a Certified Space Technology by the Space Foundation.
 This astronaut-worthy tech is designed to keep the fabric at a certain temperature, so it'll absorb heat when the fabric gets too warm and release it when needed.
 It doesn't add any extra padding to your mattress.

-With its thin, crinkle-free waterproof barrier, Kaitlin found this protector to work its magic on spills and accidents.
-We would say sweat, too, but the core mattress pad kept her from overheating at all.
+With its thin, crinkle-free waterproof barrier, Kaitlin found this cooling mattress protector worked its magic on spills accidents, and sweat — keeping her from overheating at night.
 It works double duty and stayed put when she shifted positions during the night on an adjustable base.
 It's also nice and big so it will fit deep mattresses up to 20", meaning that even if you have a topper on your mattress it should still stretch.

 The best mattress protector for deep mattresses